 Our monthly Association meetings are open to any resident/ratepayer to attend and contribute.
-Meetings are held on the second Thursday every month at The Shed on Ruskin Road.
-Check The Shed noticeboard for the upcoming meeting time and date.
+Meetings are held on the second Sunday of each month at 10am at The Shed on Ruskin Road.
+Check The Shed noticeboard for confirmation of the upcoming meeting time and date.

 The current committee consists of:

 - Chairperson – Ian Telfer

 - Vice Chairperson – Geoff Hawes

 - Val West

 - John McKay

 - Ken Wade

 If you wish to contact a member of the committee, you can do so here.